sulaimonaa/music-concert/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse team, coding partners and the code reviewers
+I would like to thank Cindy Shin (https://www.behance.net/adagio07), Microverse team, and the code reviewers

 <p align="right">(<a href="#readme-top">back to top</a>)</p>